chargetrip/examples/tile-server/README.md

 # Display all stations with the Vector Tile Server

-This tutorial explains how to show charging stations on a map by using Chargetrip Vector Tile Server:
+This tutorial explains how to show charging stations on a map by using the Chargetrip Vector Tile Server:

-1. Chargetrip Tile Server offers a pre-rendered fully clustered charge station solution with the ability to filter stations;
+1. The Chargetrip Tile Server offers a pre-rendered fully clustered charge station solution with the ability to filter stations;
 2. Zoom in/out and recenter the map when clicking on a cluster;
 3. This example shows stations from two different providers: EcoMovement and Open Charge Map.